garrekstemo/pistachio/ReadMe.md

 Anyway, this option will output a csv will all the data needed to produce dispersion curves for the polariton modes, vibration mode, and cavity mode all in one plot.
 Proper plotting functionality coming later.

+## Plotting

+Plotting processed experimental data is relatively robust.
+Processed data from `polariton_processing.py` will have file names that can be read by `plots.py`, which can generate plots automatically.
+The user will need to manually adjust xlim and slim, as well as labels.
+This is a pain, but shouldn't be too hard to do.

 ## How to install Pistachio